DM

 Known diabetic

-Restart prior program and readjust
+Restart prior program if previously well controlled and readjust

 Insulin